xinchendai/github-slideshow/4\. _posts/0000-01-02-xinchendai.md

 ---
-layout: slide
+hello world
-title: "Welcome to our second slide!"
+title: "this is my first Github course"
 ---
 Your text
-Use the left arrow to go back!
+Use the any key to go back!